When did the Moon-Sighting Committee begin? Has there ever been an error in one of its statements?

 - When the unity of the horizon is achieved in accordance with the jurisprudential principles adopted by Sayyid al-Sistani (may God prolong his life), sighting the crescent in an area will be considered horizontally united with all other areas that share the same crescent altitude and degree of light.
 This appears in a semi-oval shape on maps published on astronomical sites.
 Consequently, the logical conclusion is that all areas of the same horizon can be identified hours before sunset, if the sighting of the crescent is established based on religious criteria, even if it exists in the Middle East or Australia.
 Click here to view the statement issued by the office of His Eminence al-Sayyid al-Sistani in Najaf, which delineates the horizon in the west, including North America.

 Sometimes the sighting of the crescent is confirmed in an area and the imam of the area announces it as such, adding that there were witnesses [locally].
-However, the Crescent Committee did not take these testimonies into account or consider them.
+However, the Moon-Sighting Committee did not take these testimonies into account or consider them.
 This raises questions and doubts [about the practices of the committee].
 What is your comment on that?

 Acceptance of a crescent sighting testimony is subject to jurisprudential criteria and not personal preferences, desires, or relationships.
-As such, there are very precise protocols that are binding upon the members of the Crescent Committee to avoid any violation of Islamic rules, which can result in loss of religious legitimacy and trust among the believers.
-For this reason, the Crescent Committee takes several steps in verifying the sighting of the crescent, including the following:
+As such, there are very precise protocols that are binding upon the members of the Moon-Sighting Committee to avoid any violation of Islamic rules, which can result in loss of religious legitimacy and trust among the believers.
+For this reason, the Moon-Sighting Committee takes several steps in verifying the sighting of the crescent, including the following:

 First: The crescent sighting testimony must not be from an area where doing so is deemed impossible based on accurate astrological calculations.
 Such testimony would in fact be unreasonable.